Updated on October 26, 2022

 The darker, thicker lines on the project are the debossing lines to use with the fine debossing tip.

-To change your shape from cut or draw to deboss, click on the image.
-Under Linetype use the dropdown menu to choose Deboss.
-In the layers panel you will see next to any image that will be debossed it will say Fine Deboss.
+Click on the image to change your shape from cut or draw to deboss.
+Under Linetype, use the dropdown menu to choose Deboss.
+In the layers panel, you will see next to any image that will be debossed it will say Fine Deboss.

-Don’t forget to select your particular material from the drop down menu.
-For this project you will be using Medium Cardstock and Foil Posterboard settings.
+Remember to select your particular material from the drop-down menu.
+For this project, you will be using Medium Cardstock and Foil Posterboard settings.

-Once your material is loaded into the machine follow the onscreen prompts for which tool to use.
-The numbers for the specific tip or blade will be displayed on the screen to make it easier to be sure you are using the correct one.
+Once your material is loaded into the machine, follow the onscreen prompts for which tool to use.
+The specific tip or blade numbers will be displayed on the screen to make it easier to be sure you are using the correct one.

 To assemble the card, score the white cardstock on the score line.
-Glue the debossed light yellow paper to the card blank.
+Glue the debossed light yellow paper to the blank card.
 Use adhesive to attach the sunshine.
 Use foam adhesive squares to attach the clouds and foil Hello Sunshine banner.

 This Just Because card is sure to brighten someone’s day.
 The debossing lines are subtle on the background but give it a nice dimension.
 And I love the look of the debossed words on the foil posterboard!